Stenodyon/TUNGBetterSaves/README.md

+*This mod is obsolete since TUNG v0.2 as the feature is now officially supported*

 # TUNGBetterSaves
 A mod improving saves in TUNG, making load time shorter and save time significantly shorter (no more waiting 2 minutes after pressing escape).